TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionManagement/Index.rst

    This simply means to copy the extensions files into the correct directory into.
-   More commonly you import an extension directly from the online TYPO3 Extension Repository (TER) using the extension manager.
+   More commonly you import an extension directly from the online TYPO3 Extension Repository (TER) using the Extension Manager.
 When an extension is found located in one of the extension locations, it is  *available* to the system.

    The Extension Manager (EM) should take care of this process, including updates to